mkdoc/mkcli/README.md

 Results in automatic completion for the `--type` option to one of `json` or `yaml`.

+Actions are enclosed in double quotes (") so you may use single quotes and paired double quotes but not a single double quote which will generate an `unmatched "` zsh error.

 #### Synopsis Completion

 The program synopsis section is inspected and will use completion functions when a match is available, so a synopsis such as: